jruizcabrejos/jruizcabrejos/content/post/hello-world-i-guess-20241209/index.md

 Have I done Shiny apps?
 Yes.
 Do I have a Shiny app I can share with the class?
 No :(.

-The ✨data collection process✨ to extract *price data* from  unstructured texts, tables and images inside Discord chat servers for a videogame community in World of Warcraft: Classic took me about a dozen hours to polish.
+The ✨data collection process✨ to extract price data from unstructured texts, tables, and images in Discord chat servers for a World of Warcraft: Classic community took me about a dozen hours to refine.

 All I have to show for it is a very simple graphic which I actually really like (the graphic does tell a story, for those who are a bit more familiar with its contents), but in retrospective it falls short when trying to explain the technical aspects behind the data collected.